-You can buy special discs to help you calibrate your TV perfectly, but the desired effect can also be achieved manually.
+You can buy special discs to help you calibrate your TV correctly, but you can also achieve the desired effect manually.

 Blu-ray players or newer gaming consoles are ideal for helping you calibrate your TV.

-Whatever source you choose, it will need to be connected to your TV via an HDMI cable.
-An HD movie or TV programme with a mixture of bright and dark scenes and a range of colours is ideal.
+Whatever source you choose, you will have to connect it to your TV via an HDMI cable.
+An HD movie or TV programme with a mixture of bright and dark scenes, and a range of colours, is ideal.

 Your new TV will come with different picture modes designed to give a different feel to the image that suits the type of content you’re watching.